Kris-B/nanoGALLERY/README.md

 - parameter to set the thumbnails animated hover effects (combinations possible)
 - color schemes to avoid having to edit any CSS file
 - display images faster (thanks to pre-loading)
-- icons now font-based for a better hires (Retina) display
+- icons now font-based for a better display on high resolution screens

 Key features